openkraken/website/docs/plugins/plugin/development.en-US.md

 **Build bridge**

-The `kraken-npbt` tool can build both C++ and JavaScript files in the bridge directory into a dynamic link library product.
+The `kraken-npbt` tool can build both the C++ and JavaScript files in the bridge directory into a dynamic link library product.
 Just use the following commands to build macOS / iOS / Android platform products with one click.

 ```bash
 kraken-npbt build